liray-unendlich/vps/README.md

 <img src="docs/images/masternode_vps/step1-send15kznz.png" alt="sending 15kZNZ" class="inline"/>

 ### Step 2 - Masternode Outputs
-This will give you the rest of the information you need to configure your masternode in your ZENZO wallet-the transaction ID and the output index.
+This will give you the rest of the information you need to configure your masternode in your ZENZO (ZNZ) wallet (the transaction ID and the output index).

 ```bash
 masternode outputs